brian-team/brian2/docs_sphinx/user/recording.rst

-Continuous recordings from large groups over long simulation times can fill up the working memory quickly: recording a single variable from 1000 neurons for 100 seconds at the default time resolution results in a 1 gigabyte array.
+Continuous recordings from large groups over long simulation times can fill up the working memory quickly: recording a single variable from 1000 neurons for 100 seconds at the default time resolution results in an array of about 8 Gigabytes.
 While this issue can be ameliorated using the above approaches, the downstream data analysis is often based on population averages.
-These can be recorded efficiently using a dummy group and the `Synapse` class' :ref:`summed variable syntax
+These can be recorded efficiently using a dummy group and the `Synapses` class' :ref:`summed variable syntax
 <summed_variables>`::

     group = NeuronGroup(..., 'dv/dt = ... : volt', ...)